-The accelerated clearing process of C-band spectrum set forth in the U.S. Federal Communications Commission's ("FCC") March 3, 2020 final order (the "FCC Final Order") provides for monetary enticements for fixed satellite services ("FSS") providers to clear a portion of the C-band spectrum on an accelerated basis (the "Accelerated Relocation Payments" or "ARPs").
-Under the FCC Final Order, Intelsat License LLC ("Intelsat License") is eligible to receive ARPs of approximately \$1.2 billion and \$3.7 billion based on the milestone clearing certification dates of December 5, 2021 and December 5, 2023, respectively, with the associated payments expected to be received in the first half of each successive year, subject to the satisfaction of certain deadlines and other conditions set forth therein.
-On October 4, 2021, as subsequently amended on October 15, 2021, Intelsat License filed its Phase I Certification of Accelerated Relocation, indicating completion of required clearing activities to satisfy the December 5, 2021 deadline and requesting FCC validation to receive the \$1.2 billion Phase I ARP.
-The FCC validated the Phase I Certification of Accelerated Relocation on November 12, 2021.
-We received \$479.1 million of the Phase I ARP during the year ended December 31, 2021, and the remaining \$718.7 million of the Phase I ARP was received in January 2022.
-Intelsat remains on track to meet the Phase II milestone clearing date of December 5, 2023, and anticipates filing our certification of completion in the third quarter of 2023.
+The accelerated clearing process of C-band spectrum set forth in the U.S. Federal Communications Commission's ("FCC") March 3, 2020, final order (the "FCC Final Order") provided for monetary incentives for fixed satellite services ("FSS") providers to clear a portion of the C-band spectrum on an accelerated basis (the "Accelerated Relocation Payments" or "ARPs").
+Under the FCC Final Order, Intelsat License LLC ("Intelsat License") was eligible to receive ARPs of approximately \$1.2 billion and \$3.7 billion based on the Phase I and Phase II milestone clearing certification dates of December 5, 2021, and December 5, 2023, respectively, subject to the satisfaction of certain deadlines and other conditions set forth therein.
+The FCC validated the Phase I Certification of Accelerated Relocation on November 12, 2021, and we collected the full \$1.2 billion Phase I ARP by January 2022.